karatelabs/karate/README.md

 ```

 A problem you may run into is that the report is generated for every JUnit class with the `@RunWith(Karate.class)` annotation.
 So if you have multiple JUnit classes involved in a test-run, you will end up with only the report for the last class as it would have over-written
 everything else.
-There are a couple of solutions, one is to use [JUnit suites](https://github.com/junit-team/junit4/wiki/Aggregating-tests-in-suites) - but the simplest should be to have a JUnit class (with the Karate annotation) at a level 'above' (in terms of folder heirarchy) all the main `*.feature` files in your project.
+There are a couple of solutions, one is to use [JUnit suites](https://github.com/junit-team/junit4/wiki/Aggregating-tests-in-suites) - but the simplest should be to have a JUnit class (with the Karate annotation) at a level 'above' (in terms of folder hierarchy) all the main `*.feature` files in your project.
 So if you take the
 previous [folder structure example](#naming-conventions):

 ```